talebkhah/pod-monitoring/README.md

 ```
 <br>

 That's it.
-It's all of things that you should be done.
+It's all the things that you should be done.
 <br>

 ### Notice:
 - Don't insert any content in the monitoring page.
 - Use a public web service for monitoring.
+- Use a public route in your front app.
 - The maximum delay time for viewing content is 100 milliseconds.
 - If your front app and backend service is up, you should see `frontend:successed,backend:successed`